-The issued message is forwarded with equal probability to (i) a number of randomly chosen nodes contained in a node's SI, (ii) a number of randomly chosen nodes contained in a node's FI, or (iii) the most similar nodes to the message initiator, found in either the SI or the FI.
-The rationale of applying either of the forwarding strategies is that the message initiator should be able to reach similar nodes both directly (through other similar nodes), but also indirectly (through propagation of the rewiring message through nonsimilar nodes).
-Each node that receives the rewiring message adds its interest in the message, reduces TTL by one, and forwards it in the same manner.
-When the TTL of the message reaches zero, the message containing the contact info and interests of all nodes that received the message is sent back to its initiator.
-To speed up the rewiring process, every intermediate node receiving the rewiring message may utilise the message information to refine its semantic connections.
-Continuous Query Processing Service.
-Continuous queries are issued as free text or keywords under the Vector Space Model and are formulated as term vectors.
-The user node subscribing with a continuous query forwards a message in the network with a TTL using both its social and semantic connections.
+The implementation of the first facet is straight-forward and is not discussed due to space considerations.
+For the second facet, the user node subscribing with a continuous query forwards a message in the network with a TTL using both its social and semantic connections.
 The issued message is forwarded both to (i) nodes that have interests similar to the query and are contained in the FI of the query initiator (social pub/sub) and (ii) a small number of nodes contained in the SI of the query initiator (semantic pub/sub) chosen as described below.
-Initially, the message initiator compares the continuous query against its interests and, if similar, the message is forwarded to all of its short-range links, i.e., the message is broadcasted to the node's neighborhood (query explosion).
+Initially, the message initiator compares the continuous query against its interests and, if similar, the message is forwarded to all of its short-range links, i.e., the message is broadcasted to the node's neighborhood (explosion).
 Otherwise, the message is forwarded to a small fixed number of nodes that have the highest similarity to the continuous query (fixed forwarding).
 The combination of the two routing strategies is referred to in the literature as the fireworks technique [9].
 All the nodes receiving the message reduce TTL by one and apply the same forwarding technique; the message is not forwarded further in the network when TTL reaches zero.
 Additionally to forwarding, every node receiving a message compares the continuous query against the identified interests and, if similar, stores it in its local continuous query data structures to match it against future publications.
 Nodes will utilise these data structures at publication time to find quickly all continuous queries that match a publication.
 This can be done using an appropriate local filtering algorithm such as SQI [17].

-Publications are kept locally at each content provider in the spirit of [18].
-This lack of publication dissemination mechanism is a design decision that avoids document-granularity dissemination (e.g., as in [18]) and offers increased scalability by trading recall.
+Publications are kept locally at each content provider in the spirit of approximate pub/sub [18].
+This lack of publication dissemination mechanism is a design decision that avoids dissemination in document granularity and offers increased scalability by trading recall.
 Thus, only the nodes indexing a continuous query can notify the interested user, although other provider nodes may also publish relevant documents.
 When a node wants to publish a new document to the network, it matches it against its local continuous query database to decide which continuous queries match the document and thus, which user node should be notified.
-Then, the provider node delivers a notification for each continuous query by sending to the query initiator a pointer to the matching content; if the user is not online, then the responsible node stores the message and delivers it to the user upon reconnection.
+Then, the provider node delivers a notification for each continuous query by sending to the query initiator a pointer to the matching content; if the user is not online, the provider stores the message and delivers it upon user reconnection.

-One-Time Query Processing Service.
-A node issuing the one-time query forwards a message in the network following the mechanism described in the previous section.
+One-time query processing service.
+A node issuing an one-time query forwards a message in the network following a mechanism similar to the one described in the previous section.
 Additionally to query forwarding, every node receiving a query message compares it against the identified interests and, if similar, matches it against the locally stored content.
-Subsequently, pointers to the matching content are sent to the query initiator, who orders candidate answers by similarity to the issued query and presents the list to the user.
+Subsequently, pointers to the matching content are sent to the query initiator, who orders candidate answers by similarity to the query and presents the list to the user.

-Implementation.
-The prototype system (based on $\mathcal{DS}^4$ [11]) was build upon Microsoft NET Framework v4.5, using C#, the WPF and WCF libraries for the graphical user interface and the communication protocols respectively, the Lucene v3.0.3 library for the indexing and handling of all content management tasks, and the log4net library for logging and reporting.
-The full set of join/leave, rewiring, and one-time query processing protocols are implemented, while the implementation of the continuous query processing protocols is currently under way.
+System implementation.
+To highlight the feasibility of the proposed architecture we developed a prototype system based on the \mathcal{DS}^4 [11] distributed social network.
+The proofof-concept prototype was build upon Microsoft .NET Framework v4.5, using C#, the WPF and WCF libraries for the graphical user interface and the communication protocols respectively, the Lucene v3.0.3 library for the indexing and handling of all content management tasks, and the log4net library for logging and reporting.

-3. DIVERSIFIED CONTENT RETRIEVAL IN PUB/SUB
+3. DIVERSIFICATION IN PUB/SUB